Urban unincorporated islands are unincorporated lands located within

 a city’s Urban Service Area (USA) that have not yet been annexed into the surrounding city.
 For over 30 years, the cities, Santa Clara County

 Local Agency Formation Commission (LAFCO), and the County of Santa Clara have jointly promoted the annexation of remaining islands, and the County has made island annexation a fundamental goal and policy of the County General Plan, as part of the County’s urban growth management strategies.

-The LAFCO, County Surveyor, and County Planning Office have recently updated mapping of remaining unincorporated islands to reflect those annexations completed through February of 2011.
+The LAFCO, County Surveyor, and County Planning Office have recently updated mapping of remaining unincorporated islands to reflect those annexations completed through March 2015.
 These maps were recently updated.
-The 2013 Island Atlas is now available below for the county.
+The 2015 Island Atlas is now available below for the county.

 For more information regarding annexation of unincorporated islands, please refer to the Local Agency Formation Commission (LAFCO) publication " Making Your City Whole: Taking Advantage of the Current Opportunity to Annex Urban Unincorporated Pockets. "

 For information regarding the County's growth management policies supporting island annexation, please refer to Part 4 of the General Plan, Urban Unincorporated Areas Issues & Policies.

 In the last several years, the State of California has authorized streamlined procedures without protest hearings for annexation of islands that are 150 acres or smaller in size and that meet certain criteria.
 These provisions of state law were intended to sunset as of December 31, 2014.
 Assembly Bill 743, approved by the Governor and effective on January 1, 2014, eliminates the December 31, 2014 time limitation and makes the streamlined island annexation procedures permanent.
 Additionally, the bill makes islands that meet certain criteria and that are created prior to January 1, 2014, eligible for the streamlined annexation process.